Emakiflom/alx-pre_course/0x01-git/README.md

-this is may second readme for README.md
+this is may second readme for README.md thr msindet